kanamoore/python-challenge/README.md

 * The total number of months included in the dataset

-* The net total amount of "Profit/Losses" over the en*tire period
+* The net total amount of "Profit/Losses" over the entire period

 * The average of the changes in "Profit/Losses" over the entire period